What’s the difference between an excavator and a backhoe?

 A backhoe only rotates 200 degrees.
 One advantage to backhoes is that they are very versatile.
 Featuring a boom, stick and bucket on the rear of the machine, the backhoe can accomplish most of the digging tasks that an excavator can.
 At the front, backhoes feature a large bucket, making them ideal for moving large amounts of material.
 This is a perfect tool for digging deep holes and trenches, and attachments such as a tilt rotator or auger can be used as well.

 With an average weight of 17,000 pounds, backhoes are commonly used on farms and for light to medium work that require digging and moving heavy tools.

 Knowing the difference between these two pieces of equipment will help you decide which one is ideal for your project.
-If you are still unsure of which one you need, the experts at Carter can help you.
+If you are still unsure of which one you need, a backhoe rental or an excavator rental the experts at Carter can help you.
+We carry a large variety of rental and used equipment that would be right for your job.
 You can contact Carter at 800-768-4200 or submit your inquiry online.